Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.5.2 - Fixed some downloads (VRLI for vCenter and others) thanks to fellow
+	vExperts Michael Rudluff and Rotem Agmon

 3.5.1 - Missing option corrected

 3.5.0 - Using My VMware to pick up the up to date names instead of hardcoding